Zahidul-Turja/devedu-an-e-learnig-platform/README.md

 ___
 ## Contributions

-The illustrations used are from pinterest other than that this project has **No Contributors** yet.
+The illustrations used are from pinterest.